Michael Anthony MacLean (1911 – 2007)

-Michael Anthonys continuing display of encouragement and enthusiasm for youthful musicians inspired the concept for the Nova Scotia Highland Village Society to establish the Stòras na h-Òigridh (Treasures of Youth) Fund — an endowment fund to provide up-and-coming Nova Scotia youth between the ages of five and twenty-one who are keen in advancing their skills in the Gaelic tradition — whether fiddling, piping, dancing, story-telling, singing, language or piano playing — financial support.
+Michael Anthonys continuing display of encouragement and enthusiasm for youthful musicians inspired the concept for the Nova Scotia Highland Village Society to establish the Stòras na h-Òigridh (Treasures of Youth) Fund — an endowment fund to provide up-and-coming Nova Scotia youth between the ages of five and twenty-one who are keen in advancing their skills in the Scottish Gaelic tradition — whether fiddling, piping, dancing, story-telling, singing, language or piano playing — financial support.

 Michael Anthony with his great-granddaughter Skyler Boylan.